Having just gone through this process myself, I thought it only appropriate I pass along my newfound knowledge as a US citizen married in Scotland.

 If, however, they opt to investigate, you must wait the 70-day period.
 There is no in-between; you either wait 29 days or 70 days.

-Although I entered on a tourist visa, we were allowed to marry after the 29-day waiting period had passed because the Home Office opted not to investigate us further.
+Although I entered on a tourist visa, we were allowed to marry after the 29-day waiting period had passed.
+That was because the Home Office opted not to investigate us further.

 What type of wedding ceremony can you have in Scotland?